mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 That's it.
 I'm all set.
 Now I can open `letter.md` in Vim and write my letter in markdown (let's pretend that it's 1867 and I'm Friedrich Nietzsche writing to his pen pal Carl Freiherr von Gersdorff):

-{% highlight markdown %}
     Dear Friend,

     I am a bombardier in the second mounted division of the Fourth Horse Artillery.

     [...]

     Your devoted friend,
-{% endhighlight %}

 When I'm done writing to my friend Carl, all there's left to do is to edit `details.yml` with names and addresses, taking care of preserving the already present data structure: